 The highlight of my time in Tunisia was visiting the Medina (old city), and souks (markets).
 I’ve seen a lot of souks in my travels and this was one of the best and cleanest.
 Learned all about the “chechia”, The traditional hats worn by Tunisians.
 Also made some fig newtons with some locals!

 After being on the road for a while I decided to splurge and stayed at the FS Hotel, a brand new luxury hotel on the ocean.
 It was an amazing hotel and definitely earned its five star distinction.
 The rooms were oversized and all faced the ocean.
 And, with a 3 to 1 dinar to dollar conversion rate, the price was right at this hotel!

 On an off day, while waiting for my next flight to Niger, I played golf at the Residence club golf course, a five minute drive from the Four Seasons.
 I didn’t expect much, and that’s pretty much what I got.
 The course was decent … but the greens were fluffy.
 What can you expect when temperatures routinely hit 120°F!

 As the French were in Tunisia for around 50 years that is their official language.
-And they don’t speech my speak much English year – even at the Four Seasons!
+And they don’t speak much English here – even at the Four Seasons!
 And, this is not a service oriented culture … So if you’re heading here on holiday, beware!